mejibyte/mejibyte.com/_posts/2021-01-20-mejias-algorithm.markdown

 * **Input**: An array `A` of `N` integers.
 * **Output**: Two valid indices `i`, `j` such that `sum(i, j)` is maximum, as well as the value of `sum(i, j)` itself.

 Keep in mind that in my code snippets below I will actually only return `sum(i, j)`.
-I won't return `i` and `j` explicitly in order to keep things simple and tidy, but it's straightforward to adapt the the code to also return `i` and `j` if you actually need the indices.
+In order to keep things clean and tidy, I won't return `i` and `j` explicitly, but it's straightforward to adapt the the code to also return `i` and `j` if you need the actual indices.

 # The Naive Solution